Merci-chao/userChrome.js/README.md

 - This script is developed for Windows and probably does not work on Linux and macOS.

 ## Changelog
+Version 2.3.5.1
+- Bug fix: not working on Firefox 115

 Version 2.3.5
 - Update for Firefox 137.